 Arena teams participate in three two-minute rounds.
 A team’s robot must perform specific tasks on the challenge field.
 Points, penalties, and bonus awards are calculated at the end of each round.
 Task goals may differ between Intermediate and Advanced divisions.

 The Arena contest is a prescribed problem contest.
 Teams of two (2) to four (4) students receive a set of challenge rules and specifications designed around a theme that varies from year to year.
-The year’s challenge theme is “Mastering Mars.”
+The year’s challenge theme will be announced this fall.

 The Arena Contest’s problem writer is Kate Herring, an electrical engineer at Bell helicopter, a former elementary teacher, and she has judged Area 16’s Arena Contest for four years.
 You can watch her video bio to the right.